-Here are six ways to promote your rental surrounding this special time:
+Here are eight ways to promote your rental property during this special time:

 If you have a spacious property with a full kitchen to suit a large family, your rental will be at the top of travelers’ lists.
 Guests are looking for a large and open-plan place where they can cook and enjoy a delicious meal, so the kitchen may well be your selling point.
 Include high-quality and professional photos of your kitchen, showcasing your home as warm and inviting.
 Make the guest envisage cooking a Thanksgiving meal in your rental.